 - Upper and lower reservoir sites

 - Vertical head

-- Horizontal distance
+- Horizontal distance from intake to outfall structures

 - Topographic profile

-- Existing developments, etc.
+- Existing developments and infrastructure

+- Biophysical

+- Social

+- Economic; and

+- Enviro-Legal (NWA, CARA, ECA, NEMA)

 Based upon the screening / site selection study as described above, three alternative sites were selected as being potentially the most viable of all the candidate sites investigated at the pre-feasibility level.
 These three alternative sites were then investigated in more detail during the ESI, and a preferred alternative (site A3) was nominated from the three alternatives, based on a number of factors (see chapters 6 - 7).
 The three alternative sites are described in Section 3.4 below.